istrategylabs/isl-components/README.md

 ## Usage

-This library is meant to be forked for any project and then be used internally to do development
+This library is meant to be installed directly or templated for any project and then be used internally to do development

 In this directory, when ready to use in a different library run